4knahs/zkndb/README.md

-zkndb is a storage benchmarking application.
+zkndb is a simple storage benchmarking application.

 It is composed by 3 packages: benchmark, metrics and storage.